Call for Papers Submission Guidelines

 • A short biography.
 250-word limit.

-11. Have you previously presented at a Global Scrum Gathering, Regional Scrum Gathering, or neither?
-(Select all that apply)
+15. Have you previously presented at a Global Scrum Gathering or Regional Scrum Gathering?

 What criteria will be used to evaluate my session proposal?